jclasley/sticky-scroll-mode/README.md

 ## Known bugs

-The live sticky window is tempermental.
+The live sticky window is temperamental.
 Closing the buffer with the live window successfully closes the sticky window and cleans up resources, as does disabling `sticky-scroll-toggle`.
 However, changing buffers is super finnicky and I don't recommend it (for now).
 I am quickly working on a release to manage that better.